rbjolly/WSL-Config-for-Web-Dev-and-SQL/README.md

      * `sudo apt-get autoremove`

   ## [Python](https://www.python.org/doc/)
+  Note the following may not apply to Ubuntu 24.04 so you are warned.

-  As of 20 May 2023, Ubuntu 24.04 for WSL has an installed Python version that is greater than 3.7.
+  As of 20 May 2023, Ubuntu 20.04 for WSL has an installed Python version that is greater than 3.7.
 This is incompatible with the psycopg driver for Postgres.
 In order to access Postgres, you'll need to install an alternative.
 The module pg8000 seems to work